helidon-io/helidon/docs-internal/db.md

 The Helidon DB is *NOT*
 - Statement abstraction
-    - users define statements in the language understood by the database (such as `SQL`)
+    - users write statements in the language understood by the database (such as `SQL`)
     - there is *NO* query language other than the database native query language

 As part of this proposal there is also added support for [generic mapping](generic-mapping.md)